anrayliu/pyvidplayer2/documentation.md

 - `min_fr: float` - Only used if `vfr` is `True`.
 Gives the minimum frame rate throughout the video.
 - `avg_fr: float` - Only used if `vfr` is `True`.
 Gives the average frame rate of all the extracted presentation timestamps.
 - `timestamps: [float]` - List of presentation timestamps for each frame.
+Only extracted if `vfr` parameter set.
 - `frame_count: int` - How many total frames there are.
 May not be accurate if the video was improperly encoded.
 For a more accurate (but significantly slower) frame count, use `_get_real_frame_count()`, which will decode and count the entire video file.
-- `frame_delay: float` - Time between frames in order to maintain frame rate; in fractions of a second.
+- `frame_delay: float` - Time between frames in order to maintain frame rate in fractions of a second.
 - `duration: float` - Length of video in decimal seconds.
 - `original_size: (int, int)` - Tuple containing the width and height of each original frame.
 Unaffected by resizing.
 - `current_size: (int, int)` - Tuple containing the width and height of each frame being rendered.
 Affected by resizing.
 - `aspect_ratio: float` - Width divided by height of original size.
 - `audio_channels: int` - Number of audio channels in current audio track.
-May change when the current audio track is switched with
+May change when the current audio track is switched with `set_audio_track`.
-  `set_audio_track`.
+- `num_audio_tracks: int` - Number of audio tracks in video container.
 - `frame_data: numpy.ndarray` - Current video frame as a NumPy `ndarray`.
 May be in a variety of colour formats.
-Will be processed using the current post processing function.
-See `colour_format` attribute and `post_process` parameter for more information.
+Will be processed using the current post-processing function.
 - `frame_surf: pygame.Surface` - Current video frame as a Pygame `Surface`.
 Will be rendered in RGB.
 This may also change into other objects depending on the specific graphics library.
 - `active: bool` - Whether the video is currently playing.
 This is unaffected by pausing and resuming.
 Only turns `False` when `stop()` is called or video ends.
 - `buffering: bool` - Whether the video is waiting for audio to extract.
 - `paused: bool` - Video can be both paused and active at the same time.
 - `volume: float` - Float from 0.0 to 1.0.
 0.0 means 0% volume and 1.0 means 100% volume.
 - `muted: bool` - Will not play audio if muted, but does not affect volume.
 Video can be both muted and at 1.0 volume at the same time.
-- `subs_hidden: bool` - Specifies whether subtitles are currently being displayed.
+- `subs_hidden: bool` - Whether subtitles are currently being displayed.
 - `closed: bool` - `True` after `close()` is called.
 Attempting to use video object after closing it may lead to unexpected behaviour.
 - `colour_format: str` - Whatever colour format the current backend is reading in.
 OpenCV and FFmpeg use BGR, while